open-mmlab/Amphion/egs/tts/VALLE_V2/README.md

 ## Inferencing pretrained VALL-E models
 ### Download pretrained weights
 You need to download our pretrained weights from huggingface.
-Our models are trained on the MLS dataset (45k hours of English, contains 10-20s speech).

 Script to download AR and NAR model checkpoint:
 ```bash